Anon-Planet/thgtoa/guide.md

 See [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:] as well.

-### Windows 10 Virtual Machine:
+### Windows 10/11 Virtual Machine:

 **Be careful, any customization you make to the non-Whonix guest VMs (keyboard layout, language, time zone, screen resolution, or other) could be used to fingerprint your VMs later.
 See <https://www.whonix.org/wiki/VM_Fingerprinting>** <sup>[[Archive.org]][344]</sup>

-#### Windows 10 ISO download:
+#### Windows 10 and 11 ISO download:

-Go with the Official Windows 10 Pro VM and harden it yourself: see [Appendix C: Windows Installation Media Creation][306] and go with the ISO route.
+Go with the Official Windows 10/11 Pro VM and harden it yourself: see [Appendix C: Windows Installation Media Creation][306] and go with the ISO route.

-There is also another option you might hear about which is Windows AME (Ameliorated) from the <https://ameliorated.info/> <sup>[[Archive.org]][346]</sup> project which is a special Windows 10 build stripped from all telemetry/advertising and update components. **I do not recommend this option due to the insecure nature of that release lacking the latest updates/patches and lacking the ability to update completely.
-I do believe the project general idea is good, but it is just too insecure/risky and contains unnecessary software picked by the dev.**

 #### If you can use Tor (natively or over a VPN):